-In the last six months I’ve come across Humanocracy and a couple of other books, each of which are very interesting on their own, but which together have given me some new insights into agile as a whole.
+In the last six months, I’ve come across Humanocracy and a few other books, each of which are very interesting on their own, but which, for me, have combined to provide some new insights into agile as a whole.
 I actively use the concepts in my management seminars.

 I want to share those and this is the first blog in that series.

-Both claims are justified and well-founded for me, alongside a clear exposition of the concepts come many stories of what is possible and how working with respect affects people’s work and productivity.
+Both claims are justified and well-founded for me, alongside a clear exposition of the concepts come many stories about what is possible and how working with respect affects people’s work and productivity.

 The authors start with the observation that rules and structures, which they summarize as bureaucracy, have steadily expanded over the past decades and have now reached an unreasonable dominance.
 As a result, they hinder pleasant work, creativity, innovation and ultimately productivity.

-- Orientation towards principles instead of superficial appearances
+- Alignment with principles instead of superficial appearances

 - Strengthening Ownership.
 This is more than participation, it is taking responsibility and initiative.